tisan-das/tisan-das.github.io/_posts/2023-04-08-NGINX-Configuration.md

 NGINX configuration file consists of directives.
 There's two types of directives- line directives are terminated by semi-colon, and block directives are terminated by the closing parenthesis.

+Directive examples:
+- user: specifies the user and group used by the worker process, which accepts incoming requests
+- worker_processes: defines the no. of worker processes, "auto" option sets the worker process count based on the number of cores available to the CPU
+- worker_connections: the total number of connections can be concurrently served by each worker process.
+It's to be noted that total number of connection across all the worker processes can't exceed the maximum number of open files, which can be modified by worker_rlimit_nofile
+-

 ```conf
 user www-data;